menu

 Living in Hartford

 Hartford is a larger medium-sized city located in the state of Connecticut.
 With a population of 120,686 people and 41 associated neighborhoods, Hartford is the fourth largest community in Connecticut.
-Much of the housing stock in Hartford was built prior to World War II, making it one of the older and more historic cities in the country.
+Hartford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Hartford has more people living here who work in computers and math than 95% of the places in the US.